Helmut-Ortmann/EnterpriseArchitect_hoTools/README.md

 - Fix: Opened tabbed were duplicated by opening another repository
 - Optimization: Only one Button Conveyed Items (former two, function decides from selected element/connector/flow)
 - Optimization: Only one Button Notes (former two, function decides from selected element/diagram what to do)
-- Switch off annoying tooltip in SQL window
+- Switch off annoying Tooltip in SQL window
 - Search description adapted to EA 13